Sarah-LB/HomeLearning/README.md

 -   A messaging service for logged in users via the Account tab.
 When registered users submit a contact form it will be stored in their Account as part of the messaging service.

+-   Add a rating input in the reviews form and then calculate an average user rating for each product.

 ## Technologies Used